 I have water leaking in around my chimney!

+I’ve been seeing brick chips on my roof near my chimney.
 The top two feet of my chimney is darker in color than the rest of it.

 A few days after it rains the top couple feet of my chimney still looks soaked with moisture.

-Someone said "maybe it's the flashing."
-My roofer has been back a few times and said "its not the roof."
+I had a new roof put on but it still leaks in that area.
+Someone said “maybe it’s the flashing.”
+My roofer has been back a few times and said “its not the roof.”

 WHAT IS GOING ON?????